gakhov/pdsa/docs/rank/qdigest.rst

 -----------------------

-Given a value the interval (range) query is about to find number of elements in the given range in the sequence of elements.
+Given a value the interval (range) query is about to find the number of elements in the given range in the sequence of elements.

 .. code:: python